-Encoding URLs in APIs: Avoiding Broken Requests and 400 Errors
+Encoding URLs in APIs: Avoid Broken Requests

 Improperly encoded URLs cause broken API calls.
 Learn when and how to encode URL segments vs query parameters, and how to debug 400 errors from bad encoding.